-All candidates for the M.Ed. who concentrate in mathematics must take Math 610, 620 and 650 or the equivalent.
+All candidates for the M.Ed., who concentrate in mathematics must take Math 610, 620 and 650 or the equivalent.

 500. METHODS AND MATERIALS FOR TEACHING SECONDARY SCHOOL MATH.
-(5-0-5) S
+(5-0-5) On demand.
 Designed to acquaint in-service secondary mathematics teachers with programs developed in recent years for the improvement of secondary school mathematics and to study the subject matter necessary to the presentation of the newer topics.

 501. ELEMENTARY NUMBER CONCEPTS.
-(5-0-5) S, Su
+(5-0-5) On demand.